Vegetables You Can Grow Indoors

 Related: How to Grow Microgreens

-If your sights are set on root or fruiting plants, such as beets, tomatoes, peppers or beans—or sun-loving warm-season herbs such as rosemary and basil—the typical windowsill won't quite do the job.
-Plants expend a lot of energy producing storage roots and fruits.
+If your sights are set on root or fruiting plants, such as beets, tomato plants, peppers or beans-or sun-loving warm-season herbs such as rosemary and basil-the typical windowsill won't quite do the job.
+When plants grow, they expend a lot of energy producing storage roots and fruits.
 Sun-loving herbs won't keep growing without enough light; you'll need to add supplemental grow-lighting to provide enough energy for these crops.

 Pick up 3- to 4-inch potted transplants of vegetables at your local garden center.
 Rooting and fruiting plants typically get larger than their leafy counterparts, so select dwarf varieties for indoor growing.
 Look for patio tomatoes and peppers.
 Bush beans, cucumbers, mini-beets, carrots and radishes can also be planted by seed directly into your pots.

 Plant into 1-gallon to 3-gallon containers in a loose indoor potting mix.
 Choose pots with drainage holes and use a water-catching tray.
 Water your plants so that the soil is damp to the touch, but not soggy.

 Step 3: Add Supplemental Light

 To grow rooting or fruiting crops choose a bright south- or west-facing windowsill, then place plants on a shelf that can support a light fixture with at least two HO T5 fluorescent or LED lamps.
 Metal kitchen shelving works well for this purpose.
 Grow lamps should hang about 12 inches above the plants.
 You'll need both the window light and supplemental light for good results.
 If you want to grow these edibles away from natural light (for example, in a grow-tent), double the amount of grow lamps, or use HID (high-intensity discharge lighting) grow lamps.
 Leave the lighting on for 14 hours a day.